 There are so many wonderful programs that our parish and community members take part in, volunteering their time.

-Kathy Waite is our Coordinator of our Outreach program.
-To contact our Outreach office, please call 716-832-2542 or you can email the office at firstname.lastname@example.org
+Kathy Waite is the Director of St. Amelia Outreach.
+To contact the Outreach office, please call 716-832-2542 or you can email the office at email@example.com

-Our Outreach office is open Monday through Thursday from 10:00am until 3:00pm, and is located at 200 St. Amelia Dr. (The Lighthouse) in the back entrance.
+The Outreach office is open Monday through Thursday from 10:00am until 3:00pm, and is located at 200 St. Amelia Dr. (The Lighthouse) in the back entrance.

 We help anyone in need at our door, no matter where they live.
 Here is a brief description of the services we are able to provide:

 Medical supplies & lending program

 Walkers, wheelchairs and transport chairs, canes, dressing aids, bath and bed rails, bath chairs, and even Hoyer lifts that are clean and in good working condition, are lent out with no charge to people who cannot afford these items.
 St. Amelia Outreach is now recommended to people leaving Kenmore Mercy Hospital, if their insurance does not cover needed equipment.
 Several physical and occupational therapists visit each week for their clients.
 We are the largest agency in the Northtowns to provide this service.

 We accept donations of clothing, shoes, yarn, housewares, bedding & towels (when we are able), sort them and make them available to people in the community.
 All extras go to other agencies such as Buffalo City Mission, Cornerstone Manor, Habitat for Humanity, and St. Luke’s Mission of Mercy.

 Our home-bound and nursing home-bound parishioners are sent a card each month.
 Before Christmas and Easter we send care packages to them, filled with treats and small personal care items, and volunteers help to pack and deliver the care packages.